What is Reye Syndrome?

 Symptoms of Reye Syndrome include:

-- changes in personality or behaviour such as confusion, irritability or aggression – may also cause strange behavior such as staring and slurred speech;
+- Changes in personality or behaviour such as confusion, irritability or aggression.
+Reye Syndrome may also cause strange behavior such as staring and slurred speech

 Reye Syndrome occurs 3 to 7 days after the beginning of an infection or illness caused by a virus, or during recovery from the infection or illness.
-Reye Syndrome can be misdiagnosed as swelling of the brain, also known as encephalitis or meningitis, diabetes, drug overdose, poisoning, sudden infant death syndrome (SIDS), or a psychiatric illness.
+Reye Syndrome can be misdiagnosed as swelling of the brain, also known as encephalitis or swelling of the lining of the brain (meningitis), diabetes, drug overdose, poisoning, sudden infant death syndrome (SIDS) or a psychiatric illness.

 What is the treatment?